4.52 from 236 votes

 Making maple pecan pie bars is pretty straightforward.

 • Step One: Make the shortbread base.
-Greatest a 9-inch square baking pan or line with foil.
-In a large mixing bowl, add flour, brown sugar, and butter.
+Grease a 9-inch square baking pan or line with foil.
+Add flour, brown sugar, and butter to a large mixing bowl.
 Use a pastry blender or rub the mixture with clean hands until combined and crumbled.
-Press dough into the prepared baking pan.
-Bake for 5 minutes at 350F.
-Set aside to cool on a wire rack.
+Press the dough into the prepared baking pan.
+Bake for 5 minutes at 350°F. Set aside to cool on a wire rack.

-• Step Three: In a large bowl, add beaten eggs.
-Pour maple syrup mixture into eggs, stirring constantly.
+• Step Three: Add beaten eggs to a large bowl.
+Pour the maple syrup mixture into the eggs, stirring constantly.
 Stir in pecans, salt, flour, and vanilla extract.

-• Step Four: Pour maple syrup mixture over partially baked crust.
-Bake at 450F for 10 minutes.
-Reduce oven temperature to 350F and bake 20 minutes longer.
+• Step Four: Pour the maple syrup mixture over the partially baked crust.
+Bake at 450°F for 10 minutes, then reduce the oven temperature to 350°F and bake 20 minutes longer.
 The top will be golden brown.

 • Step Five: Cool bars completely before cutting into squares.